MicrosoftLearning/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 ---
 lab:
-    title: 'Create and update documents with the Azure Cosmos DB SQL API SDK'
+    title: 'Create and update documents with the Azure Cosmos DB for NoSQL SDK'
-    module: 'Module 4 - Implement Azure Cosmos DB SQL API point operations'
+    module: 'Module 4 - Access and manage data with the Azure Cosmos DB for NoSQL SDKs'
 ---

-# Create and update documents with the Azure Cosmos DB SQL API SDK
+# Create and update documents with the Azure Cosmos DB for NoSQL SDK

-The [Microsoft.Azure.Cosmos.Container][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container] class includes a set of member methods to create, retrieve, update, and delete items within an Azure Cosmos DB SQL API container.
+The [Microsoft.Azure.Cosmos.Container][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container] class includes a set of member methods to create, retrieve, update, and delete items within an Azure Cosmos DB for NoSQL container.
 Together, these methods perform some of the most common “CRUD” operations across various items within SQL API containers.

-In this lab, you’ll use the SDK to perform everyday CRUD operations on an item within an Azure Cosmos DB SQL API container.
+In this lab, you’ll use the SDK to perform everyday CRUD operations on an item within an Azure Cosmos DB for NoSQL container.

 ## Prepare your development environment